3vincent/secure-empty-osx-trash-hdd/README.md

 2. Overwrite the content of `~/.Trash/` and the directory itself
 3. Recreate `~/.Trash/`

-Just run the script in a Terminal, or double click the .app.
+Just run the script in a Terminal Session, or double click the .app.

 ### 2. Download source and application

-You can download the [latest source code](https://github.com/3vincent/secure-empty-osx-trash-hdd/archive/master.zip), it should be very readable, since it only is beginners bash code.
+You can download the [latest source code](https://github.com/3vincent/secure-empty-osx-trash-hdd/archive/master.zip), it should be easy to understand, since it is only beginners bash code.

 Or you can go to the [release page](https://github.com/3vincent/secure-empty-osx-trash-hdd/releases) where you can also download a **"pre-compiled"** version of the script.

-Have fun erasing stuff
+***Have fun erasing stuff***

 Note